 Once Tom’s business and equipment could no longer fit in the little rental space, he moved to a condemned house near the Red River which was converted into a cozy little shop with the help of his wife Kathy.
 It was dubbed the “Quaint House on the Corner.”
 They would probably still be there to this day, if the city of Moorhead hadn’t decided to implement their own plans for riverfront property.
 They briefly moved to another shop location on 8th Street in Moorhead, before eventually moving the business to Perham, MN, where they still work today.

 T. A. Gould Jeweler sits on the main street of Perham, with a beautiful brick façade and refurbished tin ceiling.
-After 40+ years of goldsmithing, Tom is slowly starting the process of retiring.
-The business is still open (with reduced days and hours), so whether you’re in need of repairs, gifts, or engagement rings, Tom is around to assist you.
+After 49+ years of goldsmithing, Tom says he sees the handwriting on the wall.
+It’s time to spend more time with family, and less time at the workbench.
+The business is still open (with reduced days and hours), so whether you’re in need of repairs, gifts, or engagement rings, Tom is around (for now) to assist you.
 While some businesses can simply retire – as Tom says – “You can’t just magically make 40 years of inventory vanish!”

 “My jewelry isn’t just metal and stones – it’s memories and family history.
 I trust Tom to take care of my jewelry.”-Becky Barnes

 “A true master craftsman!!”-Carl Mitchell